2013 Honda Civic Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Test drivers admire the 2013 Honda Civic’s interior, which is made with higher-quality materials than the outgoing Civic and help make the cabin more attractive.
+Test drivers admire the 2013 Honda Civic’s interior, which is more attractive than the outgoing Civic and made with higher-quality materials.
 2013 Civics also have more standard features than the 2012 model.
 According to reviewers, the Civic’s front and rear seats are roomy for adults, but it doesn’t have as much cargo space as its classmates.

 - "Civic's cabin materials had been criticized after its 2012 redesign, but upgraded materials for 2013 improve interior ambiance." -- Consumer Guide